NixOS: Confederation

 branch is updated by a simple fast-forward to the rebased commit.
 All other host

-branches are then rebased in turn on top of the main
+branches are then rebased in turn on top of the main branch.
+Ideally the set

 of tweaks should be few to minimize general configuration differences between